AmonDestroyer/haunted-jaunt/README.md

 ## Extra Additions
 ### Ideas
 Below is a list of cool ideas to include in this assignment for fun.
 * Dynamic enemies that try to follow the player.
 * Player can kill enemies
 * Player can hide from the enemies

 ### Implementations
+Below is a list of the implemented ideas.
+* None QQ

 ## Authors